sowcow/blog/content/posts/la-notte.md

 - pace is not for me
 - messy so called "psychological" stuff about characters being unhappy and all that does not attract me
+- ugly sounds play from time to time

 Notables:
 - very obvious contrast of old person looking into a cup vs young people looking into skies but no idea where to attach that
 - the male character is so out of place, no idea what to think about that

 So I'll switch back to Zefirelli for something more lively.

+---

+One thing I should say that these directors they have very good shots there.
+I bet it is because directors think about such nice shots first and then fill-out the rest.
+So for people who can't handle the pace and lack of entertainment I bet this kind of content can be condensed into very stylish comicses.